-DOE evaluates the impacts of new or amended standards by comparing a case without such standards ("no-newstandards case") with standards-case projections.
-The no-new-standards case characterizes energy use and consumer costs for each product class in the absence of new or amended energy conservation standards.
+conservation standards.
 For this projection, DOE considers historical trends in efficiency and various forces that are likely to affect the mix of efficiencies over time.
 DOE compares the no-new-standards case with projections characterizing the market for each product class if DOE adopted new or amended standards at specific energy efficiency levels for that class.
 For each efficiency level, DOE considers how a given standard would likely affect the market shares of product with efficiencies greater than the standard.

-DOE uses a software package written in the Python programming language to calculate the energy savings and the national consumer costs and savings at each standard level and in the no-newstandards case.
-The NIA model uses average values (as opposed to probability distributions) as inputs.
-Critical inputs to this analysis include shipments projections, estimated product lifetimes, product installed costs and operating costs, product annual energy consumption, the base case efficiency projection, and discount rates tech efficiency levels for ceiling fans.
-Combined site energy savings at Efficiency Level 1 for all product classes are estimated to be 0.3 quads.
+DOE uses a spreadsheet model to calculate the energy savings and the national consumer costs and savings from each efficiency level.
+Interested parties can review DOE's analyses by changing various input quantities within the spreadsheet.
+The NIA spreadsheet model uses typical values (as opposed to probability distributions) as inputs.
+Critical inputs to this analysis include shipments projections, estimated product lifetimes, product installed costs and operating costs, product annual energy consumption, the base case efficiency projection, and discount rates.

+DOE estimates a combined total of 0.9 quads of site energy savings at the maxtech efficiency levels for EPSs.
+Combined site energy savings at Efficiency Level 1 for all product classes are estimated to be 0.05 quads.